Surgical Tech vs. Scrub Nurse: Salary, Responsibilities, & More

 Surgical techs have two different options for certification: CST and TS-C. To earn one of these certifications, candidates must complete a training program and pass a certification exam.

 Training programs can be completed online, through a technical college, or at a university and include both classroom learning and hands-on experience.
-Surgical tech training programs can take anywhere from 4 months to 2 years depending on the type of program you choose.
+Surgical tech programs take anywhere from 4 months to 2 years depending on the type of program you choose.

 Here at Stepful, we have an online surgical tech program and a Sacramento surgical tech program that are much more affordable and faster than traditional options.